 Milestone 4 was marked by the decision in 2002 of the CAUSN Council to become CASN – the Canadian Association of Schools of Nursing (CASN) – instead of the Canadian Association of University Schools of Nursing, and to adopt a new constitution.
-This represented a culmination of a big change in nursing education, a move to the baccalaureate as the entry-to-practice requirement.
+This represented a culmination of a big change in nursing education, a move to the baccalaureate as the entry-to-practice requirement for registered nurses.
 A key facilitator of this change in many jurisdictions was collaborative partnerships.
 College programs began to offer a baccalaureate program, in partnership with a university, rather than the diploma program.

 The new CASN constitutions included the colleges engaged in baccalaureate education in its membership.
 This fourth milestone represents the attainment of a driving goal of the founding members – that nurses enter practice with a high-quality baccalaureate education.
 The 11 members schools who initially launched the organization have been joined by many others, which was one of their four specified objectives.
 Today, 95 CASN member schools are engaged in providing baccalaureate, and/or graduate programs of nursing across Canada.

 Thanks to the vision and passion of the 11 founding schools of CASN, the association has grown to represent 95 schools, and continues to push forward the mandate they set – to advance nursing knowledge and nursing education in the interest of healthier Canadians in a variety of ways